-Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and administer reference portfolio data in LUSID.
+Note: The LUSID user running the query must have sufficient access control permissions to both use the provider and administer holdings in LUSID.
 This should automatically be the case if you are the domain owner.

-You must construct a valid table of data to write, one constituent per record.
+You must construct a valid table of data to write, one holding per record.

 ToWrite parameter is mandatory and used to actually write data to LUSID.